 After much debate the Council decided to replace the Nissen Huts with purpose built huts at an estimated cost of £500,000 (all 30 or so huts were occupied by hobby groups and clubs of all kinds).
 The Tilgate Forest Recreation Centre, of which the huts are a major part is a unique venture by Crawley Council and one of which they are rightly proud.

 During the next two years we were without our permanent premises.

 During this time we met in various halls around the town and suffered the unusual (for us) problems of caretakers flashing the lights at precisely 10pm, double booked halls and last minute cancellations.
 This affected our membership which fell to less than 20.

 The plans for redevelopment were eventually revealed.
 We were excited at the prospect of a brand new hut, and even with our reduced membership we were confident enough to commit ourselves to taking on one of the bigger huts.
 We had to wait while they were built, which involved much moving of equipment between huts as clearance and demolition took place.
 Our old hut was used as a temporary store for weight lifting kit belonging to the Bar Bell Club, until it too was demolished, and when our present hut was built it was used as a workman’s hut for a while.

 Some time after we had settled in we installed a false ceiling to cover the open rafters.
 Two thirds of the hut is used mainly for regular meetings and the remainder is a studio area, although we can and do use the whole area as a studio at times.
-In addition members can use the darkroom or studio at any time for a nominal fee.
+In addition members can use the darkroom or studio at any time.